GISHWHES: Challenges

 GISHWHES challenges vary widely in focus and sometimes attract media attention.
 The Los Angeles-focused OC Weekly reported on a local ice cream shop's response to a GISHWHES team that asked them to create a custom ice cream flavor for the 2013 challenge "Get your team's new ice cream flavor on sale in an ice cream parlor".
 Another challenge involved participants using and spreading the word abnosome, Collins's portmanteau of abnormal and awesome.
 During the 2013 hunt, competitors were asked to dress up as the DC Comics character Flash and have their pictures taken next to a functioning particle accelerator.
 As a result, the Thomas Jefferson National Accelerator Facility and Fermilab received numerous emails from GISHWHES participants and set up special tours for the visitors.
 Dean Golembeski reported in Symmetry, the official magazine of Fermilab and the SLAC National Accelerator Laboratory, that the visits were welcomed and seen as an opportunity to educate a wider audience on the goals of and research done at national laboratories.

-Most GISHWHES challenges are completed successfully by at least one team, according to Collins.
+Most GISHWHES challenges were completed successfully by at least one team, according to Collins.
 During the 2012 contest, for example, only one item saw no successes: coating a commercial blimp with fall leaves.
 Collins speculated it failed because of physical limitations.
 A 2013 challenge noted by Écrans, a French website run by Libération, challenged competitors to convince astronauts on the International Space Station to take a photo holding a sign with their team's name.
 Efforts by participants were headed off by NASA, which posted that the astronauts were unable to participate on its official Twitter account.